bendesousa/website_lab/website_lab.md

 ### Mission Statement
 A description of the purpose and aims of the site

--Get people to enjoy time with people who share an interest
+- Get people to enjoy time with people who share an interest

--Allow you to discover new people and food
+- Allow you to discover new people and food

 ### Top Profiles